amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 * Deploy Aqua CSP on OpenShift
 * Scale up Aqua Security components with extra replicas
 * Assign metadata tags to Aqua CSP components
-* Automatically scale the number of Aqua scanners based on the number of images in the scan queue

-You can view all Aqua Operator CR options for managing the Aqua CSP platform [Custom Resources](https://github.com/aquasecurity/aqua-operator/tree/5.3.0/deploy/crds).

 ## Prerequisites

 Make sure you have a license and access to the Aqua registry.
 To obtain a license, please contact Aqua Security at https://www.aquasec.com/about-us/contact-us/.